P-206/TicTacToeP206/docs/AdministratorManual.md

 ```sh
 $ java -jar TicTacToeP206-0.0.1.jar
 ```
+Then the game TicTacToe is one.
+You should then input your name and your opponent name.

 ## Team Culture
 P-206 consist of 6 developers.
 The team uses SCRUM method to develop the project.
 We give each member a specific role, f.ex. product owner, scrum master and developers.